 ohpinamake

 This opportunity is made possible through the generous support of donors Jim and Marian Knock.
 Originally from Saskatchewan, the Knocks provided an initial 50,000 CAD for ohpinamake to be administered by USAGaC in the College of Arts and Science.
-An award of 10,000 CAD will be provided annually for the next three years.
+An award of 10,000 CAD will be provided annually for the next two years.

 Eligibility